vlang/v/vlib/vweb/README.md

 ## Getting Started ##

-To start with vweb, you have to import the module `vweb` and define a struct to hold vweb.Context.
-(and any other variables your program will need).
+To start with vweb, you have to import the module `vweb` and define a struct to hold vweb.Context (and any other variables your program will need).
 The web server can be started by calling `vweb.run(&App{}, port)` or `vweb.run(&App{}, RunParams)`.